marxin/texi2rst-generated/sphinx/cpp/tokenization.rst

 letter in strictly conforming mode, or if you specify the :option:`-$` option.
 See :ref:`invocation`.

-.. index:: numbers

-.. index:: preprocessing numbers
+.. index:: numbers, preprocessing numbers

 A :dfn:`preprocessing number` has a rather bizarre definition.
 The category includes all the normal integer and floating point constants